dengxiaozhi/HTCN/README.md

 # Triplet Network for Contrastive deep Clustering (TNCC)

-By Xiao-Zhi Deng, Dong Huang, Bowen Zhu, Ding-Hua Chen
+By Xiaozhi Deng, Dong Huang, Bowen Zhu, Ding-Hua Chen

 This is a Pytorch implementation of the paper.